 The law was changed to permit the release of this information to the public, and on May 8, 1996, President Bill Clinton signed the law, dubbed Megan's Law, in remembrance of little Megan Kanka.
 The California State Legislature signed California's version of Megan's Law into effect on September 25, 1996.
 This law was implemented to allow potential victims to protect themselves and allow parents to protect their children.

 The California Attorney General's Office launched a Megan's Law website listing registered sex offenders living in the State of California.
-Due to a law change (AB488, Parra), the CA Attorney General's Office is able to provide the public with very detailed information about sex offenders living in the state.
+Due to a law change (AB488, Parra), the California Attorney General's Office is able to provide the public with very detailed information about sex offenders living in the state.
 By accessing this website, the public is able to view information:

 - By general information related to the offender's criminal convictions